joao-osilva/gensphere-sdk-demo/gensphere-python-sdk/gensphere_python_sdk/GenFlow/README.md

 ### 5. Compatibility with other AI agent frameworks

-You can integrate agents built with other frameworks (crewAI, AutoGen) easily and combine them together with othe blocks written directly with genFlow.
+You can integrate agents built with other frameworks (crewAI, AutoGen) easily and combine them together with other blocks written directly with genFlow.

 ---